 Uncovering the Genes at the Foundation of Alcohol Dependence

-One of 20 research centers funded by the National Institute on Alcohol Abuse and Alcoholism, PARC focuses on uncovering the genetics of how the brain adapts to alcohol.
+One of 20 research centers funded by the National Institute on Alcohol Abuse and Alcoholism, the Portland Alcohol Research Center (PARC) focuses on uncovering the genetics of how the brain adapts to alcohol.

 Since 2003 the PARC has funded 8-week internships for students who are interested in advanced graduate study in health sciences, and who come from socially or economically disadvantaged backgrounds.
 The Equity program is administered by the OHSU Center for Diversity and Inclusion.
-For Summer 2016, three students are hosted in PARC labs:
+For Summer 2018, students hosted by PARC include:

-Vanessa Cupil-Garcia, Meredith College, mentored by PARC PI Kari Buck
+Regan Torres, Regis University, mentored by PI Kari Buck